Privacy & Cookies

 Managing cookies on your computer

 You can check the cookies stored on your computer and delete any that have been installed.
-For advice on how to manage these small files yourself and learn more about them read "Internet browser cookies - what they are and how to manage them" on the directgov website.
+For advice on how to manage these small files yourself and learn more about them read "Cookies" on the GOV.UK website.

 If you have any queries regading the cookies we use, please email firstname.lastname@example.org